ART

 Analysis & Selected Paintings:

-The comparison of painting in this context comprises of both similarities and divergent points between them.
+The comparison of paintings in this context comprises both similarities and divergent points between them.
 The selected paintings for this purpose belong to two renowned personalities in the field of painting around the globe.

 Painting # 1:

-The first painting is “The Catholic Mystery, i888-90,” belongs to Maurice Denis, a French artist.
+The first painting, “The Catholic Mystery, i888-90,” belongs to Maurice Denis, a French artist.
 This painting is one of his masterpieces and gives multiple dimensions to the theme of the work.
-The said work is an artistic depiction of a theme made by oil on the canvas by Denis.
+The said work is an artistic depiction of a theme made by Denis using oil on the canvas.

 “The Catholic Mystery, i888-90”